 Recently I pickup a few Macintosh Plus systems, so I’ve decided to play around with the FloppyEMU’s HD20 support with the hopes of writing some future blog posts for maxing out a Macintosh Plus.
+This guide will also work for the SE, Classic, Classic II, Portable, IIci, IIsi, or LC.

 1. Setting up the FloppyEMU for external use with the MacPlus